P.16 Chapter Summary

 - Direct and Clear:

-- Answer the question posed by the experiment using data trends.
+Answer the experimental question using observed data trends. - Data-Driven:

 Describing Data from Graphs